 - Run Virtual Flight Online Transmitter

-- Fill out the text boxes for your callsign, aircraft type, name, and group name.
+- Fill out the text boxes for your callsign, pilot name, and group name.

 - Click Connect

 - After clicking connect, the application will begin broadcasting your location within the simulator to the database on the internet once a second.